varunvs7692/auto-adjustable-headlights/README.md

 ## Project Overview

-This project aims to design and implement an auto-adjustable headlight system that tilts the headlights downward when an object or another vehicle is detected within 10 cm to prevent glare.
-The system leverages ultrasonic sensors and vehicle-to-vehicle detection sensors to dynamically adjust the headlights, ensuring optimal visibility while enhancing road safety.
+This project aims to design and implement auto-adjustable headlight system that tilts the headlights downward when an object or another vehicle is detected to prevent glare.
+The system utilizes ultrasonic sensors and vehicle-to-vehicle detection to adjust the headlights, ensuring optimal visibility while enhancing road safety.

 ## Working Principle